 I wasn’t able to eat at one of Giordano’s downtown locations, but instead popped into its restaurant near the Chicago-Midway airport, where there was no line or wait for a table.

 I can’t really compare things like time spent standing in line or service since I didn’t eat at two downtown locations, but I CAN compare the pizza for you.

 Chicago Pizza Smackdown

 Both Gino’s and Giordano’s serve deep dish and thin-crust pizza, along with an assortment of pasta, calzones, sandwiches and salads.
 (Though Giordano’s calls its deep dish pizza “stuffed pizza.”)
 Why you would go to either of these places and order anything but pizza is beyond me, but the option is there for you.

 And, although they don’t advertise it or include it on the menu, Gino’s also serves gluten-free pizza.
-I didn’t try it, but Katie said it was good.
+I didn’t try it, but my friend Katie said it was good.